-Cells lost to disease or injury could now theoretically be replaced using a person’s own cells, and human cell types could be grown in the lab like never before.
-Just 6 years after publishing his work, Shinya Yamanaka went on to win the 2012 Nobel Prize for physiology and medicine and the burgeoning field of iPSC research has continued to flourish ever since.
+Cells lost to disease or injury could now theoretically be replaced using person’s own cells, and human cell types could be grown in the lab like never before.
+Just 6 years after publishing his work, Shinya Yamanaka went on to win the 2012 Nobel Prize in Physiology and Medicine and the burgeoning field of iPSC research has continued to flourish ever since.

 The history and applications of iPSC research

-Since the 1960’s, thanks to pioneering work by John Gurdon, it has been known that all adult cells contain the complete genetic toolkit to make any other cell type.
-The only reason they don’t is that they are epigenetically hard-wired through development to become a particular specialized cell type.
-In the early 2000’s Shinya Yamanaka hypothesized, against all conventional wisdom, that this wiring might be surprisingly simple to revert.
+Since the 1960s, thanks to pioneering work by John Gurdon, it has been known that all adult cells contain the complete genetic toolkit to make any other cell type.
+The only reason they don’t, is that they are epigenetically hard-wired through the development to become a specialized cell type.
+In the early 2000s, Shinya Yamanaka hypothesized against all conventional wisdom, stating that this wiring might be surprisingly simple to revert.
 He made an educated guess of 24 genes that he thought might be able to do it, later describing this as like ‘buying a winning lottery ticket’.
 Through a process of elimination, he found that just four of these genes, when over-expressed, were enough to rewire adult cells back into a pluripotent state.
 These genes (C-Myc, SOX2, KLF4, and OCT4) are known as the ‘Yamanaka Factors’, and the cells became known as induced pluripotent stem cells (iPSCs)4.

-Since Yamanakas breakthrough, the advances made using iPSCs have been unprecedented.
-Clinical trials have already begun in humans using iPSC-based stem cell therapies to treat age-related macular degeneration and Parkinson’s disease 5,6.
-Disease modelling and drug discovery has now become more sophisticated than ever.
-Human cell types that were previously impossible to obtain by other means can now be derived from patient iPSCs with disease specific genetic backgrounds.
-Developments in organoid technology and disease-on-chip technologies mean it is now possible to recreate tiny organ systems with different interacting cell types in a dish.
-Examples include miniature kidneys, modelling the blood brain barrier, and modelling the loss of nerve-muscle connectivity in motor neuron disease 7-9.
+Since Yamanaka's breakthrough, the advances made using iPSCs have been unprecedented.
+Clinical trials have already begun in humans using iPSC-based stem cell therapies to treat age-related macular degeneration and Parkinson’s disease5,6.
+Disease modeling and drug discovery have now become more sophisticated than ever.
+Human cell types that were previously impossible to obtain by other means can now be derived from patient iPSCs with disease-specific genetic backgrounds.
+Developments in organoid and disease-on-chip technologies mean it is now possible to recreate tiny organ systems with different interacting cell types in a dish.
+Examples include miniature kidneys, modeling the blood-brain barrier, and modeling the loss of nerve-muscle connectivity in motor neuron disease7-9.

-This provides an unprecedented level of insight into disease and an innovative platform for drug discovery.
-In the future it might even be possible to grow entire organs from iPSCs that could be transplanted into humans 10.
+This provides an unprecedented level of insight into diseases and an innovative platform for drug discovery.
+In the future, it might even be possible to grow entire organs from iPSCs that could be transplanted into humans10.

-A After single cell passaging ROCK inhibitor is often used for up to 24h to improve cell attachment and viability.
-This can have a dramatic effect on cell morphology; cells will not form colonies and will take on a fibroblastic appearance (1a).
+A - After single-cell passaging ROCK inhibitor is often used for up to 24 hours to improve cell attachment and viability.
+This can have a dramatic effect on cell morphology; cells will not form colonies and will take on a fibroblastic appearance (Figure 1A).

-B Upon removal of ROCK inhibitor cells will shrink, cluster tightly, and form small colonies (1b).
+B - Upon removal of ROCK inhibitor, cells will shrink, cluster tightly, and form small colonies (Figure 1B).

-C Mature colonies should have a clearly defined border, tightly clustered small cells with uniform morphology (1c).
+C - Mature colonies should have a clearly defined border, tightly clustered small cells with uniform morphology (Figure 1C).

-D It is important to passage the cells at about 70-80% confluency before large colonies completely merge as this can lead to compromised viability and spontaneous differentiation (1d) 11.
+D - It is important to passage the cells at about 70-80% confluency before large colonies completely merge as this can lead to compromised viability and spontaneous differentiation (Figure 1D)11.

-Looking out for signs of compromised cell viability and spontaneous differentiation is also incredibly important, as both of these can severely impact the quality of your iPSCs.
+Looking out for signs of compromised cell viability and spontaneous differentiation is also incredibly important, as both of these can severely impact the quality of your iPSC culture.

-B Spontaneous differentiation can occur at the edge of the colony; fibroblastic looking cells may start to grow outward and there will no longer be a clear colony border (2b).
+B - Spontaneous differentiation can occur at the edge of the colony; fibroblastic-looking cells may start to grow outward and there will no longer be a clear colony border (Figure 2B).

-C Spontaneous differentiation can also happen at the center of the colony; cells will start to grow on top of one another and may start to form patterned structures (2c).
+C - Spontaneous differentiation can also happen at the center of the colony; cells will start to grow on top of one another and may start to form patterned structures (Figure 2C).